Saskatchewan Highway 915

 Highway 915 is a provincial highway in the north-east region of the Canadian province of Saskatchewan.
-It runs from Highway 102 to Stanley Mission within the Lac La Ronge First Nation.
+It runs from the CanAm Highway (Highway 102) to Stanley Mission within the Lac La Ronge First Nation.
 It is about 36 km long.

 For almost its entire length, Highway 915 lies within the Lac La Ronge Provincial Park.
 An intersection with Anglo Rouyn Road is about 3 km from Highway 102.